 CLO, Chronicle LLC

-Jan is chief legal officer and secretary for Chronicle LLC. (now part of Google Cloud) Born from X, the moonshot factory, Chronicle is Alphabet's cybersecurity moonshot, dedicated to helping companies find and stop cyber attacks before they cause harm.
+Jan is chief legal officer and secretary for Chronicle LLC. (now part of Google Cloud) Born from X, the moonshot factory, Chronicle was Alphabet's cybersecurity moonshot, dedicated to helping companies find and stop cyber attacks before they cause harm.
 Chronicle works with the entire security industry to give good the advantage in the fight against cybercrime.
-At, Jan oversees the company’s legal and compliance functions.
+At Chronicle, Jan oversaw the company’s legal and compliance functions.
 Her broad expertise includes corporate governance, contracts, litigation, financing, labor and employment law, mergers and acquisitions and intellectual property.

 Prior to joining Chronicle in August 2017, Jan was general counsel for a number of companies, including Bromium, AOptix Technologies, Cupertino Electric, Inc. (where she also served on the Board of Directors), Prism Solutions, MyTeam and Asera, a Vinod Khosla-founded company, and associate general counsel at Lam Research Corporation.
 Jan worked overseas in Seoul as a foreign legal consultant for the law firm of Shin and Kim and started her career with Sheppard, Mullin, Richter & Hampton in Los Angeles, California.